-- You’ll find a summary statistic that shows:
+- You’ll find a tabulated area of your uploaded content which shows:

 - 123RF’s review policy dictates that if an Editorial image is NOT keyworded or described adequately and accurately, our reviewers will not review them.

-- You should see your pending Editorial images as below.
+- You should see the image as below at the ‘Draft’ tab.
+As we are attributing for editorial license images, do make sure ‘Editorial’ is selected for the ‘License Type’.
 If your images have not been keyworded or described, you will see red text above the relevant text fields instructing you on what you should do.